gautammanak1/mcp/software_developer/doc.md

     logger.info("Use this address in the test client when prompted.")

     try:
-        # Line 30: This will block until the agent is stopped
+        #  This will block until the agent is stopped
         agent.start()
     except KeyboardInterrupt:
         logger.info("Stopping MCP Client Agent...")